EGaraldi/corecon/paper/paper.md

 - *galaxy main sequence* (i.e. star formation rate as a function of stellar mass).
 - *UV slope*, defined as the slope of the flux density in wavelength blueward of the Lyman-$\alpha$ line.

-We provide a small description of each field within `CoReCon` itself, as a string attached to each set of constraints.
+I provide a small description of each field within `CoReCon` itself, as a string attached to each set of constraints.

 The full list of available constraints is constantly updated.
-Therefore we refer the reader to the relative [documentation page](https://corecon.readthedocs.io/en/latest/#available-constraints).
+Therefore I refer the reader to the relative [documentation page](https://corecon.readthedocs.io/en/latest/#available-constraints).

 # Future work

 By its nature, `CoReCon` is an ever-evolving package.
 Not only new constraints will constantly be published, but new instruments and techniques will enable the observations of new physical quantities.
-We will update `CoReCon` consequently to allow their inclusion.
+I will update `CoReCon` consequently to allow their inclusion.
 An example of possible improvement, is the implementatino of a new data structure representing an individual astronomical object, with one or multiple sources for its (inferred) physical properties.
 Relations between quantities could therefore be dynamically generated from (or complemented by) the collection of such objects.
 This provides a solution to the current issue that the same object may have multiple